 See the armasm User Guide for more information about armasm command-line options.

-Only use armasm to assemble legacy ARM syntax assembly code.
+Only use armasm to assemble legacy assembly code using ARM syntax.
 Use GNU syntax for new assembly files, and assemble with the armclang assembler.

 Common armasm options include the following: